inventory management

 Entering your materials

-Craftybase allows you to either add your materials manually or import them in bulk.
-Remember, materials are the items used to create your products.
+Craftybase lets you add materials manually or import them in bulk.
+Remember — materials are the items you use to create your products.

 Monitoring materials with limits